Women in Business: The Success Stories of Women Entrepreneurs Who Went From Individual to Industry Leader

-The World of Women Entrepreneurship
+How the World of Women Entrepreneurship Has Changed

-Common Challenges For Women Entrepreneurs
+Common Challenges Women Entrepreneurs Still Face in Business

 1. Kiran Mazumdar-Shaw